Service Learning and Civic Engagement

-Service Learning is an emerging concept within the Department of Communication, and at the University of Cincinnati.
+Service Learning is an emerging concept within the Communication program, and at the University of Cincinnati.
 Many faculty work individually, or with the Center for Community Engagement, to create a civic engagement component for their courses.

 Service Learning is a learning methodology that takes the theory learned in the classroom and puts it to work in the community setting so that it benefits all persons involved in the learning experience (students, community members, and faculty).
 It creates an experiential learning for the student.